Boy, 8, dies 2 days after boat collision on Virginia river - News Break

 Boy, 8, dies 2 days after boat collision on Virginia river

-CHESAPEAKE, Va. -- Police say an 8-year-old boy has died after a boat collision that also killed a man and injured another person on a Virginia river.
+CHESAPEAKE, Va.
+(AP) — An 8-year-old boy has died after a boat collision that also killed a man and injured another person on a Virginia river, police said.

-Virginia Marine Police spokesperson Matthew Rogers says the child died at a hospital on Friday morning from injuries that he sustained in Wednesday night’s collision between a tugboat and a small recreational boat on the Elizabeth River.
+The child died at a hospital on Friday morning from injuries that he sustained in Wednesday night’s collision between a tugboat and a small recreational boat on the Elizabeth River, according to Virginia Marine Police spokesperson Matthew Rogers.

-The Virginian-Pilot reports that the boy was one of three passengers on a nine-foot skiff when it hit a 59-foot tugboat near the Jordan Bridge.
+The Virginian-Pilot reports that the boy, whose name wasn’t immediately released, was one of three passengers on a nine-foot skiff when it hit a 59-foot tugboat near the Jordan Bridge.

-A man who was steering the skiff with the 8-year-old aboard died at the scene of the collision.
+David Myatt, 36, was steering the skiff with the 8-year-old aboard.
+Myatt died at the scene of the collision.
+Another man on the skiff had injuries that were considered to be minor.